anhthuan1999/anhthuan1999.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Thuan, a final-year Master student at <a href='http://ai_conv.pknu.ac.kr/eng/'>Deparment of Artificial Intelligence Convergence</a>, <a href='https://www.pknu.ac.kr/eng'>Pukyong National University</a> under the supervision of Professor Ki-Ryong Kwon with MCSP Lab.
-Before that, I graduated from <a href='http://en.uel.edu.vn/'>University of Economics and Law, VNU-HCM</a> with a Bachelor's degree in <a href='https://is.uel.edu.vn/?PageId=4f38865c-525f-45ac-847c-538340d12274/'>Ecommerce, Faculty of Information Systems</a> and be advised by Professor Hoanh-Su Le.
+Hi, I'm Thuan.
+I'm an upcoming Ph.D. student in <a href='https://cs.gmu.edu/'>Department of Computer Science</a>, <a href='https://www.gmu.edu/'>George Mason University</a> under the supervision of Professor Jana Kosecka.
+Previously, I earned my Master's degree in <a href='http://ai_conv.pknu.ac.kr/eng/'>Deparment of Artificial Intelligence Convergence</a>, <a href='https://www.pknu.ac.kr/eng'>Pukyong National University</a> under the guidance of Professor Ki-Ryong Kwon at the MCSP Lab.
+I hold a Bachelor's degree in <a href='https://is.uel.edu.vn/'>Ecommerce, Faculty of Information Systems</a> at <a href='http://en.uel.edu.vn/'>University of Economics and Law, VNU-HCM</a>.
+My undergraduate advisor was Professor Hoanh-Su Le.

-<b>Research Interest</b>: artificial intelligence, weakly-supervised, point cloud processing, 3D reasoning, generative 3D, natural language processing, time-series forecasting.
+<b>Research Interest</b>: artificial intelligence, weakly-supervised, point cloud processing, 3D reasoning, generative 3D